larskaare/pawa-system-testing/slides/content/a-solution.md

   - a fully automated scenario
   - good support for continuos testing
   - a fully synthetic test environment
-  - not turned off A&A
+  - not turned off A&A, or any other security features
   - the opportunity to create any scenario of users, groups etc and test from end-user perspective.
   - an opportunity to invite end-users to contribute to write tests?</br> (tests which become part of our regression suite)
 - We have broken a few principles to reach this state - </br>An ok balance of risks?